Best kombucha in the UK reviewed

 Cons

-• lacking depth of flavouring considering the higher calories
+• lacking depth of flavour

 Lo Bros kombucha